shizuo-kaji/CubicalRipser_3dim/README.md

     % python demo/img2npy.py input.jpg output.npy

-- 2D or 3D Numpy array (recommended).
+- 1D/2D/3D Numpy array (recommended).
 The filename should end with ".npy".
 DType must be float64. see the Jupyter Notebook example found under the demo directory.
 - Text file.
 The filename should end with ".txt"
 ```
 3